Single-file Run Reference¶

 Authentication —

-MCPAuthConfigreference.Deployment — sticky routing and multi-replica notes.
+MCPAuthConfigreference.Deployment — stateless scaling and multi-replica subscriptions.